mpi4jax/mpi4jax/paper.md

 However, JAX is more than just a JIT compiler.
 It also supplies powerful tools for auto-differentiation (`jax.grad`) and auto-vectorization (`jax.vmap`).
 Differentiable programming in particular is a promising new paradigm to combine advances in machine learning and physical modelling [@diffprog1; @diffprog2].

 So far, `mpi4jax` only supports differentiating through global sums via the `allreduce` primitive.
 However, it should be possible with some additional work to preserve gradient information during generic send / receive operations, by propagating gradients through several processes.

-This would enable fully differentiable, distributed physical simulations without additional user code.
+This would eventually enable fully differentiable, distributed physical simulations without additional user code.

 # Acknowledgements